DimitrovVladimir/Dictionaries-Lambda-and-LINQ/README.md

 # Dictionaries

-With solving this problems, I practice working with Arrays.
+With solving this problems, I practice working with Dictionaries.

 ## Problem: A Miner Task
 You are given a sequence of strings, each on a new line.
 Every odd line on the console is representing a resource (e.g. Gold, Silver, Copper, and so on), and every even – quantity.
 Your task is to collect the resources and print them each on a new line.